ngergs/optional_struct_recursive/optionable/README.md

 # optionable

+Library to derive structs/enums with all fields recursively replaced with `Option`-variants.

 One common problem when expressing patches e.g. for [Kubernetes apply configurations](https://pkg.go.dev/k8s.io/client-go/applyconfigurations). is that one would need for a given rust struct `T` a corresponding struct `TOpt` where all fields are optional.
 While trivial to write for plain structures this quickly becomes tedious for nested structs/enums.